 The Portland campus is in the heart of downtown Portland on S.W.
-Washington Street between Fourth and Fifth Avenues.
+10th Avenue between Alder and Morrison.
 This central location provides easy access from any part of the Portland metropolitan area.
-The facilities consist of 35,479 square feet consisting of lecture classrooms, clinical laboratories, a law library and computer labs.
+The facilities consist of 23,000 square feet consisting of lecture classrooms, clinical laboratories, a library and computer labs.